OLMC Enrolment Policy

 - Applicants who have or have had sisters attend the College

-- Catholic applicants who are residents of a designated Priority Parish and attend a Catholic primary school in one of those parishes (see below)
+- Catholic applicants who are residents of a designated Priority Parish and attend a Catholic primary school (see below)

 - Catholic applicants who are residents of a designated Priority Parish and have not attended a Catholic school